the New Drug…

 I’m a homeschool mom and it was just an easy thing to do in my downtime.
 One day something in me just snapped.
 I realized I was missing out on key moments with my children throughout the day and I couldn’t take it anymore.

 Plus, Facebook had kind of become a miserable place for me to spend my time.
-My feed was filled with constant Mom competitions, arguing over politics, hate speech & unfriending everyone who doesn’t agree with my posts.
+My feed was filled with constant Mom competitions, arguing over politics, hate speech & constant unfriending when people don’t agree.

 It was ridiculous, so why was I even doing it?